IgniteUI/igniteui-docfx/en/components/circular_progress.md

 #### Dynamic Progress

-You can dynamically change the progress value of the circular progress bar, using controls to change the value of the progress.
-We can achieve that by binding the value with a custom variable:
+You can dynamically change the value of the progress by using external controls like buttons.
+To achieve this, we can bind the value to a class property:

 ```html
 <div class="sample-content">